Nervosys/Botnix/botnix/doc/manual/configuration/adding-custom-packages.section.md

 ## Building with Nix {#sec-custom-packages-nix}

 This can be done either in-tree or out-of-tree.
-For an in-tree build, you can clone the Nixpkgs repository, add the package to your clone, and (optionally) submit a patch or pull request to have it accepted into the main Nixpkgs repository.
-This is described in detail in the [Nixpkgs manual](https://nixos.org/nixpkgs/manual).
-In short, you clone Nixpkgs:
+For an in-tree build, you can clone the Botpkgs repository, add the package to your clone, and (optionally) submit a patch or pull request to have it accepted into the main Botpkgs repository.
+This is described in detail in the [Botpkgs manual](https://nixos.org/nixpkgs/manual).
+In short, you clone Botpkgs:

 ```ShellSession
 $ git clone https://github.com/nervosys/Botnix
 $ cd nixpkgs
 ```

-Then you write and test the package as described in the Nixpkgs manual.
+Then you write and test the package as described in the Botpkgs manual.
 Finally, you add it to [](#opt-environment.systemPackages), e.g.

 ```nix
 environment.systemPackages = [ pkgs.my-package ];
 ```

-and you run `nixos-rebuild`, specifying your own Nixpkgs tree:
+and you run `nixos-rebuild`, specifying your own Botpkgs tree:

 ```ShellSession
 # nixos-rebuild switch -I nixpkgs=/path/to/my/nixpkgs
 ```

-The second possibility is to add the package outside of the Nixpkgs tree.
+The second possibility is to add the package outside of the Botpkgs tree.
 For instance, here is how you specify a build of the [GNU Hello](https://www.gnu.org/software/hello/) package directly in `configuration.nix`: